jing-xiang/tp/docs/DeveloperGuide.md

 `Transaction(Member lender, ArrayList<Member> borrowers, double amount)`
 * Parses the given user input and creates a new Transaction object with the specified lender, borrowers, and amount.
+* Called whenever a new transaction is added to the transaction list.

 `Transaction(Member lender, ArrayList<Subtransaction> subtransactions,
 MemberList members)`